Scott Shuster

-Scott Shuster is a US broadcast journalist and a professional business and international policy event moderator and interviewer of C-suite and business unit executives at corporate events.
-For many years a foreign correspondent of ABC News (US), one of the early producers of All Things Considered at NPR, National Public Radio, and later the editorial director for live events within the BusinessWeek Group of The McGraw-Hill Companies, Shuster has conducted over 5000 live interviews of management leaders before audiences of their business peers at corporate, industry, professional, and governmental policy and investment events around the world.
+Scott Shuster is a US broadcast journalist and a professional event moderator and interviewer of senior business executives at corporate events.

+For many years he was a foreign correspondent of ABC News (US), and was one of the early producers of All Things Considered at National Public Radio (NPR).
+Later he became the editorial director for live events within the BusinessWeek Group of The McGraw-Hill Companies.

+Shuster has conducted over 5,000 live interviews of management leaders before audiences of their business peers at corporate, industry, professional, and governmental policy and investment events around the world.

 Early life and education

 Scott Shuster is a native of Greendale, Wisconsin.
 He received the first B.A. in Mass Communication from the University of Wisconsin–Milwaukee, and also studied Political Science (Latin America) at Marquette University.

-He later gained an MBA degree at Switzerland’s IMEDE/IMD, International Institute for Management Development, Lausanne, Switzerland.
+He later gained an MBA degree at Switzerland's IMEDE/IMD, International Institute for Management Development, Lausanne, Switzerland.
 Scott has been a member of the adjunct faculty of the Columbia University Graduate School of Journalism, and has spoken widely on the governance of journalism and communications, including a French-language tour of francophone African countries for the United States Information Agency.

 Career

 Radio and Television

 Scott Shuster became a local radio newscaster in Milwaukee at age 16 while still in high school (radio stations WRIT-FM and WOKY).
-By 18 he was on television delivering the 11 o’clock news on Milwaukee’s WVTV-TV, and by age 24 he was the highest-rated local television news presenter in the US, at WTVT, the CBS affiliate in Tampa-St.Petersburg, Florida.
-Shuster’s popularity as an anchorman is attributed to the personable, conversational news presentation style he used at a time (1970s) when US local television news presentation was primarily serious, featuring none of the chit-chat among on-camera presenters that later became the norm.
+By 18 he was on television delivering the 11 o’clock news on Milwaukee's WVTV-TV, and by age 24 he was the highest-rated local television news presenter in the US, at WTVT, the CBS affiliate in Tampa-St.Petersburg, Florida.
+Shuster's popularity as an anchorman is attributed to the personable, conversational news presentation style he used at a time (1970s) when US local television news presentation was primarily serious, featuring none of the chit-chat among on-camera presenters that later became the norm.
 While at WTVT Scott Shuster wrote and delivered a report on a record-setting Led Zeppelin concert held in Tampa.
-Thirty-eight years later this report was featured as the opening scene of Led Zeppelin’s 2014 Celebration Day theatrical movie release.
+Thirty-eight years later this report was featured as the opening scene of Led Zeppelin's 2014 Celebration Day theatrical movie release.